 My blogging angle has clearly become almost exclusively travel-oriented, and any self-respecting travel blogger has to have a list of his favorite travel movies.
 So here is my attempt to establish bona fides.

-I set out with the goal of picking not just the movies filmed in gorgeous locations but those that allowed me to identify with the experiences of main characters.
+I set out with the goal of picking not just the movies filmed in gorgeous locations but those that allowed me to identify with the experiences of the main characters.
 This whole idea of vicarious travel, you know… That did not work out in its entirety and I ended up with a list that well approximates the prevailing blogosphere wisdom.

 1. A Good Year (2006)

 A hot-shot playboy investment banker inherits a vineyard in the south of France and gradually discovers a different side of life – and love.
 Few people can truly identify with such fortune but I suspect many dream of it.
 Gorgeous Provençal landscapes provide the perfect setting for acting that is as simple as it is sparkling.
-A few quintessential London vignettes offer delightful contrast to the serenity of French countryside.
+A few quintessential London vignettes offer a delightful contrast to the serenity of the French countryside.
 And the movie offers the best ever put-down for the kind of obnoxious American tourists who think that every restaurant has to have their specific preferred meal on the menu: “MacDonalds is in Avignon, fish and chips in Marseille.
 Allez!”